 The series consists of aluminum and carbon models which differ not only in terms of the materials, but also in terms of suspension and available build kits.

-The aluminum models are generally recommended for entry-level and mid-range riders, with the Apex 1 build being the most expensive and most capable one.
+The aluminum models are generally recommended for entry-level and mid-range riders, with the Topstone 1 build being the most expensive and most capable one.

 On the other hand, the carbon lineup offers mid-range and high-end models with more capable groupsets, better brakes, and more impressive wheels.